 There are two distinct parts to determining server liveness: data collection and decision making.
-Server liveness data is collected using a process called servermonitor that is running on liveness testing agents.
+Server liveness data is collected using a process called servermonitor that runs on liveness testing agents.
 Liveness scores are sent from the liveness testing agents to a component called DatacenterStateAgent (DSA) every ten seconds.
-DSA makes the liveness decisions, and sends updates to GTM nameservers every five seconds.
+DSA makes the liveness decisions and sends updates to GTM nameservers every five seconds.

 Each liveness testing agent periodically performs one or more liveness tests on each of your servers.
-The liveness testing agent then computes a score that is either the download time in seconds or a penalty score if the download request times out or if the download encounters an error such a 404 error.
+The liveness testing agent then computes a score that is either the download time in seconds, or a penalty score if the download request times out or the download encounters an error such as 404.
 The default penalty for a timeout is 25 and the default penalty for an error is 75.
-These penalties are configurable on the back-end.
+These penalties are configurable on the back end.
 The time to allow before declaring a timeout (by default, 25 seconds) is configurable in the portal (see the Liveness Test section).

 The scores are collected from each liveness testing agent; for each server, the median of the scores from all liveness testing agents is used for the remainder of the calculation.

-A cutoff value is computed from the median scores.
+A cutoff value for the property is computed from the median server scores across all datacenters.
 Any server with a score over the cutoff value will be considered dead, and load will not be sent to it.
-The cutoff is computed from the minimum score across all servers (for a given property) and with two parameters; health_multiplier and health_threshold.
+The cutoff is computed from the minimum score across all servers (for a given property) and with two parameters, health_multiplier and health_threshold.
 The cutoff is either health_multiplier (default value: 1.5) times the minimum score or the health_threshold (default value: 4), whichever is greater.

 The following examples describe how the cutoff is determined.

-In this example (Table 16), server A has the best score of 1.0 seconds so the cutoff is 4.
+In this example, server A has the best score of 1.0 seconds so the cutoff is 4.
 As discussed above, the cutoff is 1.5 times the best score or 4, whichever is greater.
 Servers A, B, and C are declared up, while server D is declared down, as its score (15) is greater than 4.

-This example (Table 18) server A has the best score of 25 seconds so the cutoff is 37.5 (25 * 1.5).
+Example server A has the best score of 25 seconds, so the cutoff is 37.5 (25 * 1.5).
 Server A is declared up, while servers B, C, and D are declared down, as their scores are greater than 37.5.